deployEMDS/technical-documentation/tests/participant_onboarding/evaluation/proof_of_identity/test_1_2_2_1/result_edc_vc.md

 - Instructions on how to build demo-able use cases are located in the [Demoable Use Cases](https://github.com/eu-digital-identity-wallet/.github/blob/main/profile/reference-implementation.md#issuing-apps-and-services) section.
 These use cases are mobile-based, and demo videos are available [here](https://github.com/eu-digital-identity-wallet/eudi-app-ios-wallet-ui?tab=readme-ov-file#demo-videos).

 #### Integration with EDC ecosystem
-In the testing environment, we observed that EDC MVD commit [84f3c5f7](https://github.com/eclipse-edc/MinimumViableDataspace/commit/84f3c5f70b4eea94de7ebee83da377e62fc759fd) has not yet included the insurance flow.
+In the testing environment, we observed that EDC MVD commit [84f3c5f7](https://github.com/eclipse-edc/MinimumViableDataspace/commit/84f3c5f70b4eea94de7ebee83da377e62fc759fd) has not yet included the issuance flow.
 Consequently, verifiable credentials issued by European or National identity providers cannot be automatically stored and verified within the EDC ecosystem.
 Additionally, a DID resolver extension needs to be implemented to resolve participants' DIDs, depending on the specific DID method used.
 Also,the reference implementation of the EU Digital Identity Wallet targets mobile-based use cases and is not directly integrated with the EDC ecosystem.